This post contains affiliate links.

 This easy pasta recipe is meant to be minimal and quick, but that doesn’t mean you can’t flavor it up with herbs and spices you may have on hand!
 Here are a few ideas:

-- Oregano: Oregano is another staple herb in Italian cuisine.
+- Oregano: This is another staple herb in Italian cuisine.
 It adds a slightly earthy and robust flavor to the sauce.
-Use dried oregano or fresh leaves, depending on your preference.
+Depending on your preference, you can use dried oregano or fresh leaves.

 - Onion: Sautéed onions can provide a subtle sweetness and depth of flavor to the sauce.
 Finely chop the onions and cook them until translucent before adding the tomatoes.